odrnk/bookmarkext/docs/initial_plan.md

 "Tags" field is a multiselect combobox.
 There must be a button on the right side which opens the list of all tags sorted by name (it must be virtualized, i.e. only a limited amount of items is loaded and it loads more on scrolling).
 When a user begins to type a tag name (at least one symbol is entered), the (virtualized) list of all tags that starts with this text is shows.

 After a tag has been added, its parents (and grandparents and so on) are loaded and they must be shown below the combobox as "_derived:_ ptag1, ptag2, ptag3".
-If later the user adds one of these parent tags manually, it will disappear from "_derived_" list.

 Tags that are already added must be excluded from the suggestion list.
+Derived tags also must be excluded.

 ## Hierarchy mode